A

 To Marguerite: Matthew Arnold

-To Marry or not to Marry?: Ella Wheeler Wilcox
+To Marry or Not to Marry: Ella Wheeler Wilcox

 To My Best Friend: Francis Ledwidge